rajhraval/My100DaysOfSwiftUI/Project 8 - Moonshot/Project8.md

 - Showing mission details in a ScrollView and displaying the badge using GeometryReader
 - Merging data using from `(where:)`
 - Fixing problems using `PlainButtonStyle()` and `layoutPriority()`

+### Project 8 - Moonshot - Day 42 of 100DaysOfSwiftUI

+> Don't Panic!

+Today I completed the challenges:

+- Adding Mission Launch Date to the Mission View
+- Adding missions the astronauts has flown on in the Astroanut View
+- Adding a toggle button to show crew name instead of launch date

+Project 8 - Summary:

+In this project, I learnt about:

+- Working with Nested Structs
+- Generics
+- Geometry Reader
+- ScrollView
+- layoutPriority